 The Alliance’s work focuses on two perspectives: workplace settings and employment.
 The following priorities have been set by the Alliance’s members:

 Mental health and well-being in the workplace

 - Advocating for the psychosocial model of mental health in the workplace, which considers wider social and economic circumstances, including socio-economic inequalities, and the life experiences and personal resilience of individuals.
-The psychosocial approach to mental health encourages person-centred support for all employees.
+The psychosocial approach to mental health encourages person-centred collective and focused support for all employees, according to a need.

-- Promoting prevention and wellbeing programmes to help employees maintain a positive mental health in the workplace.
+- Promoting prevention and occupational well-being programmes to help employees maintain a positive mental health in the workplace.

 - Making the economic case for mental health promotion in the workplace.
 Happy employees make productive workplaces: The Alliance is committed to disseminating evidence on mental health promotion as an investment rather than a cost for public and private European enterprises.

 - Advocating for equal access to the labour market for all people experiencing mental ill health, including those who are experiencing long-term and/or severe mental ill health and those facing multiple disadvantages.

 - Encouraging the exchange of best practices including programmes and interventions supporting access to the labour market for people with mental ill health and better support for those who become unwell while in work, enabling them to recover and remain employed without career damaging stigma.